t4ol1n/tif/examples/jaxrs-jms-http/README.txt

 Usage
 ===============================================================================

+Note: Please read the parent README.txt first for general instructions regarding running examples.

 1) Building the Demo
 -------------------------------------------------------------------------------

-Using either UNIX or Windows:
+Using either UNIX or Windows, from the command line, run:
 > mvn clean install

 2) Running the JMS Broker
 -------------------------------------------------------------------------------

-The sample requires a JMS broker to be running.
-There are two ways to get a JMS broker running:
+The sample requires a JMS broker to be running:

-2.1) From the command line
+  * From the command line, run:
-In separate command windows/shells:
 > mvn -Pjms.broker

+  That will create a new broker (using the default configuration) and will start it.

 3) Starting the Service
 -------------------------------------------------------------------------------